amilkargm/fullstack-nestjs-angular/README.md

 npm run start:full-app
 ```

+The app will be running at the specified backend url and port specified.
+Assuming the default url is, `http://localhost:3000`, the frontend will be accesible from `http://localhost/`, while the API endpoints are accesible from `http://localhost:3000/api`.

 The app does not currently have a register/user creation module, but the backend has a seeder endpoint.
 By consuming the GET endpoint `<backend_host_url>/api/seed`, two users will be created; running it again will delete and recreate the users.
 The following credentials are used for login by default:

 ```
 Normal user: